heisenberg-88/Python-MultiRepo-Cloner/README.md

-# Clone Multiple repos in specific timeframe from github for pythonTransformer code predictors
+# [DEPRECATED] Clone Multiple repos in specific timeframe from github for pythonTransformer code predictors

 This tool can be used to collect training dataset for pythonTransformers in Code predicting models.